flatironinstitute/sciware/16_EditorsVSCode/main.md

 <img src="https://webdeveloperankitakulkarni.files.wordpress.com/2013/11/curves.jpg">

+### Modern

+- Sublime Text: proprietary editor with fancy navigation, focused on MacOS (2008)
+- PyCharm, Spyder: python-specific IDEs with focus on debugging (2010)
+- Atom: open-source cross-platform editor from Github, "web" (js) based, can be a bit slow (2014)
+- Visual Studio Code ("vscode"): open-source cross-platform editor from Microsoft (2015)
+   - not to be confused with MS Visual Studio, an older Windows IDE (1997)

 ## Today

 - You'll see examples of a number of features
-- You don't need to follow along on your own live
+- No need to follow along on your own live
 - Slides can be used as reference to come back and try later
-- Using VS Code to demo features
 - Most features exist in many other editors (sometimes with plugins, extensions)